 Boeing Document D6-83393, “Type Certification Records Retention for Boeing Suppliers.”

+All attachments and exhibits to this BSCA, are incorporated herein.

 Nonwaiver / Partial Invalidity.

 Any failures or delays of either Party in exercising or enforcing any provisions, rights, or remedies of this BSCA, or at law or in equity, will not waive any provisions, rights, or remedies, which will remain in full force and effect.
 No single or partial exercise of any such right or remedy will preclude any other or further exercise thereof or the exercise of any other right or remedy.
 No acceptance of partial or full payment or performance of the other Party’s obligations hereunder will constitute a waiver of any failure to perform or excuse any obligation under this BSCA.